Ladies bikes, women's specific bikes, bicycles for ladies and girls at Bike Attack Playa Vista, Santa Monica and Culver

 Women's specific bikes are designed to these specifications.
 Most brands also have a separate design and color scheme for women's specific bikes, which is another feature that differentiates women's specific bikes from non-women's specific bikes.
 Women's specific urban city bikes usually come in a step-through frame option with a wider seat and higher and more narrow handlebar.
 Women's specific beach cruisers have different curvatures in the upper frame and slimmer tubing.

 Road Bikes and Mountain Bikes that are women's specific come in smaller frames sizes, are equipped with shorter stems, shorter handlebars, and most often have a top tube that declines to make it more comfortable for a female rider.
 In addition to that some companies offer a different frame geometry for women's specific bicycles.

-Bike Attack Santa Monica sells a wide variety of women's specific bicycles from Bianchi, KHS, GT, Norco, Scott, Linus, Biria, Virtue, Pivot, Haro, Redline, and Schwinn.
+Bike Attack Playa Vista and Santa Monica sell a wide variety of women's specific bicycles from Bianchi, KHS, GT, Masi, Scott, Linus, Biria, Virtue, Pivot, Haro, Redline, Schwinn, GT, Jamis, Tuesday and more.